National Register of Historic Places listings in Bridgeport, Connecticut

 This is a list of the National Register of Historic Places listings in Bridgeport, Connecticut.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in the city of Bridgeport, Connecticut, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 286 properties and districts listed on the National Register in Fairfield County, including 9 National Historic Landmarks.
-The city of Bridgeport is the location of 55 of these properties and districts; they are listed here.
+There are 299 properties and districts listed on the National Register in Fairfield County, including 10 National Historic Landmarks.
+The city of Bridgeport is the location of 57 of these properties and districts, and one National Historic Landmark; they are listed here.
 Ones in Greenwich or Stamford are covered in National Register of Historic Places listings in Greenwich, Connecticut or in National Register of Historic Places listings in Stamford, Connecticut.
 The remainder are covered in National Register of Historic Places listings in Fairfield County, Connecticut.